michaeltreat/Windows-Subsystem-For-Linux-Setup-Guide/readmes/01_preface.md

 _**However**_, there are a few caveats:

 1. The Subsystem does not have access to a GUI, so it cannot run any programs that need one, IE: browser, editor.
 It is strictly a command line.
+(Technically it does have access to a GUI, but we make that assumption in our workflow.
+There are guides online that talk about ways to set this up.
+If I find one that works I'll link it in.)

 1. **You cannot edit the Subsystem's files through Windows or any Windows apps**.
 The Subsytem can edit both Windows and it's own files just fine though.

 ## Workflow